sohvip/sohvip/README.md

 ✨ My enthusiasm for learning makes me open-minded and ready to tackle new challenges.
 For me, they are opportunities for growth.

-🛠️ Python, Django, Flask, PostgreSQL, HTML, CSS, JS, React
+🛠️ Python, Django, Flask, PostgreSQL, JS, React, HTML, CSS